Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ### Recreate the Feature-Engineering pipeline
 We created FeatureViews in our `_TRAINING_FEATURE_STORE` (Development) schema.
 We will create another Feature Store (`_SERVING_FEATURE_STORE`) for the Production environment.
 This will hold new FeatureViews created with the same definition, but running over Production data.
 We can easily modify the tables that are referenced in production, versus development, by changing the Schema in the dataframe definition.
 We assume that the database tables are defined identically between development and production.

-For this Quickstart we have chosen to share the Model-Registry across all environments as we will use the model we trained in Development, in Production for inference.
+For this Guide we have chosen to share the Model-Registry across all environments as we will use the model we trained in Development, in Production for inference.
 Alternatively, we could also create a new seperate Model Registry for production and Copy models between environments, or retrain the Model in production with appropriate checks and balances to ensure the new model over production data is still good for operationalisation.

 When we register our model in the Model Registry it packages it as a Python function which enables direct access from [Python](https://docs.snowflake.com/developer-guide/snowpark-ml/model-registry/overview#calling-model-methods) or from [SQL](https://docs.snowflake.com/sql-reference/commands-model#label-snowpark-model-registry-model-methods).
 This allows the creation of an inference Feature View that uses the model directly for prediction from our Feature Engineering pipeline,